unepwcmc/icca-mapeo-mobile-intro-screens/README.md

 Note, these files will not automatically be available in the project.
 The translations must be added to the messages object in the parent project.
 To enable this, a `lang` key is added to the `package.json` file defining the path to the directory containing the translation files.
 The parent project can then walk through its packages extracting the translations and adding these to its messages object.

+### Assets

+The intro screens also feature some screenshots of the app.
+All images in `assets/en` are added to CrowdIn for localisation.
+Localised assets are added to `assets/[iso_2]`.

 ## Release and Publishing changes

 need to be logged in in your cli to the unep-wcmc npm account (credentials available to team members on LastPass)